TABLE OF CONTENTS

 Secure a CPA Merchant Account

-The final step before getting your CPA business up and running is getting an accounting merchant account setup to be able to accept card payments online.
+The final step before getting your CPA business up and running is getting an accounting merchant account set up to be able to accept card payments online.
 It will allow you to accommodate more customers and grow your business by simply accepting credit cards.
 But this is where the difficulties begin with your online accounting business.
-Your industry is considered high risk by many banks because of its tendencies for losing them money.
+Your industry is considered high risk by many banks because of its tendencies for losing money.
 In order to find a supportive bank, you will need to find a processor that has a track record for supporting high risk merchant accounts.

 Unfortunately, due to high chargeback rates, potential fraud, and customer expectations, this industry is found to be high risk by banks and credit card processing companies.
 Because of this, the online payment processing industry is often unable to accept your business type and get you set up.

 Chargebacks are a customer’s request for a refund by going through their bank instead of by asking you, the business owner.
 This is an issue with online businesses and creates a big hurdle for their bank and your merchant account.
 To help prevent chargebacks, there are a few steps that you can take.

 - Check in with your customers to ensure that they are satisfied before, during, and after your services.

 - Make your online contact information easily accessible if/ when a customer searches for it.

 - Setup early chargeback protection software so that you can handle the return before it becomes an issue.

 Do your best to curb any fraudulent activity by purchasing the right software and researching prevention tips.
 Not all types of fraud are preventable or even detectable, but for the instances that you do see, you will want to stop it.
 Your payment gateway provider may have tips to help prevent fraud on your account, so be sure to contact them first for help.